SaiNirmalReddy/Creating-a-Example-Docker-Notes/README.md

 CONTAINERS (DEVOPS)

--> As a Devops Engineer to write a container will starts with
+-> As a Devops Engineer, to contaneraize any application, we need to first write a Docker file .

  1 - Choose a base Image like Ubuntu or CentOS